google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

   }
 </style>

-The `img` element is powerful – it downloads, decodes and renders content – and modern browsers support a range of image  formats.
+The `img` element is powerful&mdash;it downloads, decodes, and renders content&mdash;and modern browsers support a range of image  formats.
 Including images that work across devices is no different than for desktop, and only requires a few minor tweaks to create a good experience.